Rita Simons: Other work

 Simons appeared as Paulette Bonafonte in the 2017–2018 UK tour of Legally Blonde: the Musical in 2017.

 On 12 November 2018, Simons was confirmed to be participating as a contestant on the eighteenth series of I'm a Celebrity...Get Me Out of Here!.
 She was the fourth to be eliminated on 4 December 2018.

 In 2019, Simons played the role of ‘Miss Hedge’ in the hit musical Everybody's Talking About Jamie at the Apollo Theatre.
 She was to take on the role of Velma von Tussle in the 2021 revival of Hairspray at the London Coliseum.
 In 2022, she joined the cast of TV show, Professor T.

 She participated in Pilgrimage: The Road Through Portugal, aired in 2023, a BBC Two series dedicated to a pilgrimage to Fátima, Portugal, with six other celebrities.
 She was the only Jewish pilgrim and had the chance to visit a former synagogue in Tomar.

 In 2023, it was announced that Simons would be joining the cast of the Channel 4 soap opera Hollyoaks.
-She is set to take over the role of Marie Fielding, the mother of established character Joel Dexter (Rory Douglas-Speed) and will make her debut in 2024.
+She made her debut as Marie Fielding, the mother of established character Joel Dexter (Rory Douglas-Speed), in March 2024.
+In July 2025 it was announced that Simons would be leaving the soap.
+She departed in October following the show's 30th anniversary celebrations, when her character was seen moving into Brookside Close under an alias.